-Sculptor Ursula Hanes, one of the co-founders of Ateliers Fourwinds remains a going concern well into her 80s.
-She is busy working on pieces for her upcoming show “Ursula Hanes, a life in Sculpture” that will take place for three consecutive weekends in September, near Arles (details below).
+Sculptor Ursula Hanes, one of the co-founders of Ateliers Fourwinds, remains a going concern well into her 80s.
+She is busy working on pieces for her upcoming show, “Ursula Hanes, a life in Sculpture,” that takes place for three consecutive weekends in September near Arles (details below).
 Hanes plans to display a retrospective of her sculptures, including some of her originals, along with a new series inspired by the almond trees of Provence.
 “Almond Trees dancing in the Mistral” are formed with clay and finished with a patina using the ochres from Roussillon.

 I was pushing the clay to its limits which was an exciting experiment to see how far I could go.
 In fact, they all survived the kiln.
 Ursula Hanes

-The trees appear bent over in the wind and missing limbs but, with a sturdy will to keep going.
-Just like the trees found in Provence’s natural environment.
-For the show, Hanes has cast two of these almond trees in bronze, to demonstrate how they look when sold.
+The trees appear bent over in the wind and missing limbs but with a sturdy will to keep going, just like the trees in Provence’s natural environment.
+Hanes has cast two of these almond trees in bronze for the show to demonstrate how they look when sold.
 Her abstract interpretations of nature continue to make you think.

-For more background on Ateliers Fourwinds read “Artist Retreat in Provence at Ateliers Fourwinds.”
+For more background on Ateliers Fourwinds, please read “Artist Retreat in Provence at Ateliers Fourwinds.”